ArunVetha/Assignment2Final/README.md

 1. Overall website:
     1. Make sure that all hyperlink is working.
-    2. Make sure that the navigation bar is functional.
+    2. Make sure that the requests are fine and we get the necessary data back.
-    3. Be sure that the survey link collects user identification when doing the quiz.
+    3. Be sure that the results are accurate and instant.
-    4. Check if the color schemes matches with different pages.
+    4. Check if the user data matches with that of the github pull request.

 2. Projects page:
     1. Try to align the contents accordingly, which could vary for different platforms.